Also see pdf version.

 We are just learning how to combine these elements and just beginning to appreciate the values and difficulties of this hybrid.
 The world is always changing.
 It’s up to us to explore the possibilities of how to best use these circumstances.

 Before going on any type of retreat, there are some questions I’ve found worthwhile to contemplate.
 I don’t know the best answers for you.
 And you may not have a clear answer for some.
 That’s fine.
 The questions are meant to be held gently and openly in the mind-heart.
 See what they stir intuitively.
+The web page "Retreat Resources" may also be helpful in sorting through the following concerns:

 What are my intentions for going on retreat?